 Remember these?
 I certainly do!
-They were billed as the "next big thing" and their creators Matchbox were certainly going into overdrive in the marketing department to ensure everyone knew it.
-Instead of starting out with a toy line and reacting to the level of popularity, the company organised the selling of rights for everything from books, model kits and kids' costumes to an actual US cartoon series right from the offset!
+They were billed as the "next big thing" and their creators Those Characters From Cleveland and Matchbox were certainly going into overdrive in the marketing department to ensure everyone knew it.
+Instead of starting out with a toy line and reacting to the level of popularity, they organised the selling of rights for everything from books, model kits and kids' costumes to an actual US cartoon series right from the offset!
 Launched on both sides of the pond, it was only in the UK that collectors were also treated to their own comic and what a title it was.

 This is the comic I've mentioned before, a criminally short-lived one which remains to this day as my very favourite (non-Oink!) childhood comic.
 May I introduce you to the Ring Raiders: